National Coalition Party: Ideology and political position

-According to its 2006-adopted party platform, the National Coalition Party's policy is based on "freedom, responsibility and democracy, equality of opportunity, education, supportiveness, tolerance and caring".
-The party is described by literature as a liberal and conservative as well as a liberal-conservative party in the centre-right with catch-all party characteristics.
-The non-profit Democratic Society described it as "the heir to both liberal and conservative strains of right-of-centre thought" that is becoming increasingly liberal compared to its official stance of conservatism.
+Ideologically, the National Coalition Party is positioned from centre-right to right on the political spectrum, and it has been described as liberal, conservative, liberal-conservative, conservative-liberal, and fiscally conservative.

+In 2014, the non-profit The Democratic Society described it as "the heir to both liberal and conservative strains of right-of-centre thought" that is becoming increasingly liberal compared to its official stance of conservatism.

 Specifically, it contains elements of cultural and economic liberalism and social reformism.
-For example, it supports multiculturalism, work-based immigration, gay rights and same-sex marriage.
-Although it was previously considered to have been critical of the Nordic welfare model and campaigned for strict doctrines of economic liberalism, the party in the 1970s shifted to supporting more social liberalism, such as increased social security and a welfare state, which was justified by increased individual liberty.
+For example, it supports multiculturalism, work-based immigration, queer rights and same-sex marriage.

+Despite the fact that it was previously considered to be critical of the Nordic welfare model, campaigning for strict doctrines of economic liberalism, in the 1970s the party shifted to supporting more social liberal policies, such as increased social security, which was justified by the increase of individual liberty, although, in more recent years, some have accused the party of adopting more critical views of the welfare state and of embracing more fiscally conservative positions, in addition to the abandoning of their socially liberal and green values in order to move votes away from the growing Finns Party towards themselves.

 In international relations, the party advocates for multilateralism.
 It is pro-European and supports continued European integration within the European Union (EU).
-The party also advocates for Finnish membership in NATO.
+For decades, the party advocated for Finnish membership in NATO, and supported the country's accession to the alliance in 2023, despite being in opposition at the time.

 Voter base

-The magazine Suomen Kuvalehti created a profile of a typical National Coalition Party voter from over 18,000 interviews in 2011: a 36-year-old lawyer or management consultant living with a family in the Capital region who supports economic liberalism and conservative values and enjoys alpine skiing and golf.
-Unlike other conservative parties in Europe, the party's voters are predominantly urban while rural regions favor the Centre Party.
-In 2005, the NCP had the highest proportion of women members out of the major parties.
-Membership in the party was momentarily on the rise in 2008, but had declined from 41,000 to 34,000 by 2016.
+The magazine Suomen Kuvalehti created a profile of a typical National Coalition Party voter from over 18,000 interviews in 2011: a 36-year-old lawyer or management consultant living with a family in the Helsinki metropolitan area who supports economic liberalism, conservative values and enjoys alpine skiing and golf.
+Unlike other conservative parties in Europe, the party's voters come predominantly from urban areas while rural areas tend to favor the Centre Party.
+In 2005, the NCP had the highest proportion of female members out of the major parties.
+Membership in the party was momentarily on the rise in 2008, but declined from 41,000 to 34,000 by 2016.
 In contrast, the party had 81,000 members in 1970.
-According to 2008 polling data, the National Coalition Party was the most positively viewed party by Finns and was the most favored party among young generations in 2008 and 2014 polls.
+According to 2008 polling data, the National Coalition Party was the most positively viewed party by Finns and was the most favored party among the young generation in polls conducted in 2008 and 2014.

-Organisation
+Organization

+Structure

 The main structure of the National Coalition Party comprises municipal and local chapters organized into districts and as well as the women's, student and youth wings.
 The party conference (puoluekokous), the main decision-making body convening every two years with representatives from the suborganisations as its members, elects the party chair and three deputy chairs as well as the 61-member party council (puoluevaltuusto).